WhitakerLab/whitakerlab.github.io/_posts/blog/2019-08-01-lab-meeting.md

   * Sarah suggested that since she doesn’t have the domain knowledge to help everyone, if we talked about technical challenges, she would be better able to help.
   * Georgia suggested having some kind of shared goal which we can all work together on.
   * Isla suggested being explicit and bringing an extremely practical problem everyone could on.
   * Sarah  suggested something like a coding club - maybe there could be a small problem but one entirely contained within the meeting?
-Something like RegTech talks.
+Something like REG tech talks.

 Sarah: Wants tips on working on a project if the content is overwhelming (a.k.a anyone familiar with Guassian Processes? :sweat_smile:)